Discover

 robots.txt gives crawler instructions about which paths should or should not be crawled.
 A sudden broad disallow rule can affect search visibility.

 Sitemaps help crawlers discover URLs.
-If a sitemap contains spam URLs, external hosts, or unexpected paths, those signals can create search reputation problems.
+If a sitemap contains unexpected URLs, external hosts, or changed paths, those signals can create search visibility problems.

-They can be publicly visible compromise signals, especially when they point to external hosts, include spam terms, or differ from the expected website state.
+Yes.
+These public files can affect what crawlers see, especially when they point to external hosts, include unexpected terms, or differ from the expected website state.

-These files can change after a deployment, CMS plugin issue, or compromise.
-Continuous monitoring helps detect suspicious changes instead of relying on occasional manual checks.
+These files can change after a deployment, CMS plugin update, or content workflow change.
+Continuous monitoring helps detect unexpected changes instead of relying on occasional manual checks.